buildpacks-community/kpack-cli/docs/kp_image_patch.md

 ### Options

 ```
+      --additional-tag stringArray          additional tags to push the OCI image to
       --blob string                         source code blob url
       --builder string                      builder name
       --cache-size string                   cache size as a kubernetes quantity
       --cluster-builder string              cluster builder name
+      --delete-additional-tag stringArray   additional tags to remove
   -d, --delete-env stringArray              build time environment variables to remove
       --dry-run                             perform validation with no side-effects; no objects are sent to the server.
                                               The --dry-run flag can be used in combination with the --output flag to
                                               view the Kubernetes resource(s) without sending anything to the server.
       --dry-run-with-image-upload           similar to --dry-run, but with container image uploads allowed.
                                               This flag is provided as a convenience for kp commands that can output Kubernetes
                                               resource with generated container image references.
 A "kubectl apply -f" of the
                                               resource from --output without image uploads will result in a reconcile failure.
   -e, --env stringArray                     build time environment variables to add/replace
       --git string                          git repository url
       --git-revision string                 git revision such as commit, tag, or branch (default "main")
   -h, --help                                help for patch
       --local-path string                   path to local source code
   -n, --namespace string                    kubernetes namespace
       --output string                       print Kubernetes resources in the specified format; supported formats are: yaml, json.
                                               The output can be used with the "kubectl apply -f" command.
 To allow this, the command
                                               updates are redirected to stderr and only the Kubernetes resource(s) are written to stdout.
       --registry-ca-cert-path string        add CA certificate for registry API (format: /tmp/ca.crt)
       --registry-verify-certs               set whether to verify server's certificate chain and host name (default true)
       --sub-path string                     build code at the sub path located within the source code directory
-  -w, --wait                           wait for image patch to be reconciled and tail resulting build logs
+  -w, --wait                                wait for image resource patch to be reconciled and tail resulting build logs
 ```

 ### SEE ALSO